udacity/create-your-own-adventure/english/marshmallow.md

 Oh so many decisions - what will you do??

+Do you want to chill out with [Canadian rock?](https://www.youtube.com/watch?v=mS8xDo-qM8w)

 In the end you will realize that it [doesn't really matter] (https://goo.gl/1fd4wU).
 The path you choose is as good as any.